 - Help raise public awareness about child abuse prevention and child well-being in your community.
 Spread the word, create interest, and urge those in your network to get involved!
 These outreach tools can support your outreach and social media.

 Promotional Materials Request Form:

-Note: By submitting a request, you agree to share your event and/or Go Blue photos with the MT Children's Trust Fund as well as post them on Facebook using #GoBlue for #StrongFamilies and #SafeKids and tagging MT Children's Trust Fund @mtchildrenstrust.
+Note: By submitting a request, you agree to share your event and/or Go Blue photos with the MT Children's Trust Fund, as well as post them on Facebook and/or Instagram using #GoBlue #StrongFamilies #SafeKids #GrowingBetterTogether and tagging MT Children's Trust Fund @mtchildrenstrust.
 If you receive pinwheels, you also agree to post signage stating the pinwheels are sponsored by MT Children's Trust Fund and Blue Cross Blue Shield of MT.
-Please note: as many events are cancelled across the state due to CDC recommendations, promotional materials may still be requested if there is a way to safely distribute them to families.
-Please contact us if you have any questions.
+Strengthening Families Month Activities must follow state and local guidelines for COVID-19.
+Please check with your local health department about current safety protocols and procedures.